malloydata/malloydata.github.io/docs/_src/examples/iowa/source.md

 # Iowa Liquor Malloy Model

 This is the malloy model used for the Analysis example.
-It should be used as an reference when looking at the [following sections](step2.md).
+It should be used as a reference when looking at the [Iowa Liquor analysis](iowa.md).

 ```malloy
 source: iowa is table('malloy-data.iowa_liquor_sales.sales_deduped'){